What is nephrotic syndrome?

-The symptoms of nephrotic syndrome may resemble other conditions and medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of nephrotic syndrome may look like other conditions and medical problems.
+Always check with your child's doctor for a diagnosis.

 How is nephrotic syndrome diagnosed?

-In addition to a thorough physical examination and complete medical history, your child's doctor may recommend the following diagnostic tests:
+In addition to a thorough physical exam and complete medical history, your child's doctor may advise the following tests:

-Blood tests.
-Tests to check the levels of cholesterol and a special blood protein called albumin
+Blood tests to check the levels of cholesterol and a special blood protein called albumin

 What is the treatment for nephrotic syndrome?